-At the Creekside Chiropractic & Performance Center, we always strive to provide the latest effective treatments within our scope of practice.
+At the Creekside Chiropractic & Performance Center, we always strive to provide the latest effective treatments.
 We are excited to announce that dry needling can now be performed in office by Dr. Tislau, Dr. Kornetzke, and Dr. Petersen.

 What is Dry Needling?

-Dry needling is defined as a “skilled intervention using a thin filiform needle (typically 0.3 mm) to penetrate the skin that stimulates myofascial (muscle) trigger points, muscles, and connective tissue for the treatment of musculoskeletal pain disorders” (1).
+Dry needling is defined as a “skilled intervention using a thin needle (typically 0.3 mm) to penetrate the skin that stimulates myofascial (muscle) trigger points, muscles, and connective tissue for the treatment of musculoskeletal pain disorders” (1).

 Is Dry Needling Safe?